 Director of Development for the Wayne D. McMurray School of Humanities and Social Sciences

-Gerdon supports the Wayne D. McMurray School of Humanities and Social Sciences, working with Dean Womack and the chairs, directors, and faculty of Monmouth University’s largest school to raise private funding to advance key initiatives.
+Gerdon supports the Wayne D. McMurray School of Humanities and Social Sciences, working with Interim Dean Richard Veit and the chairs, directors, and faculty of Monmouth University’s largest school to raise private funding to advance key initiatives.
 In addition to managing the engagement and recruitment of Deans Advisory Council members, the development director supports the Monmouth University Polling Institute and the Center for the Arts.

 Director of Corporate and Foundation Relations